viniciusferrao/cloysterhpc/README.md

  $ cmake --build ./build
 ```

-Resulting binary will be available on `bin` directory in the root directory of
+Resulting binary will be available on `/build/src` directory in the root directory of
 the project.

 As a final warning: running the software without **DUMMY** option will probably
 damage the running OS if they run as **root**.
 Be advised.

+You can run it by calling `./binary_name -t` (TUI - Terminal User Interface) or
+by using a `answerfile` and CLI (Command Line Interface) with
+`./binary_name -a /path/to/answerfile`.

+If you require any further help, please use `./binary_name -h` (-h, --help).

+### Running tests

+To run tests you need to run `ctest` inside the build directory.

 # Open Source Apache License